 So this is actually an entrance to the restrooms.
 Crazy huh!

 I spent most of my afternoon at the CKS Memorial, then I took the MRT to another little park, thereafter I started heading back.
 It was getting late and once again I knew I should be home around 6:00pm especially since I was taking off at 8pm that night from Gina's.
 Walking home I crossed the Sun Yet Sen Memorial where the lantern festival was still going on.
 There were lots of people selling bubble wands and bubble guns, etc. and I caught this guy doing a neat little trick.
 He makes a giant bubble and then blows on it to create bubbles inside.
 He was the BEST at doing this as far as I could tell and he didn't do it for long so I was quite lucky to have caught the photo.
+On the street that Gina lives there was a nice looking bakery.
+I went it and got myself a custard bun, one of the few things that I actually wanted to eat and hadn't gotten a chance to all trip long.
+I figured, I was already looking like I was 4-5 months pregnant, what the heck, a custard bun couldn't do much more damage.

 When I got home Gina's MIL started making dinner.
 We ate around 6:30, then I packed up everything else.
 Gina had sent for a car to come get me.
 Her and my grandma and her maid walked me down and said good bye there.
 It took about 45-50 min to get to the airport.
 I had to wait about 1.5-2 hours before boarding.